 They also don’t appear to have much of a following: when did you last see one worn in the movies or on a television show?
 (Apologies to Tony Danza).

-Layering A Tank Top Under a Muscle Shirt?
+Can You Layer a Tank Top Under a Muscle Shirt?

-So, I was a bit surprised to read in Tug’s blog that a reader asked about layering a tank top under a muscle shirt—not so much for the perfectly valid layering question as for the admission that at least one reader faithfully wears a muscle shirt.
+So, I was a bit surprised to read in TUG’s blog that a reader asked about layering a tank top under a muscle shirt — not so much for the perfectly valid layering question as for the admission that at least one reader faithfully wears a muscle shirt.

-What I found was warmth, comfort, ease of movement, a clean look beneath a dress shirt and a strong need to get to the gym more often to give the shirt its due.
+What I found was warmth, comfort, ease of movement, a clean look beneath a dress shirt and a strong need to get to the gym more often to give the shirt its due

-On the negative side: the muscle shirt does not prevent yellow stains on cotton shirts like the crew neck or V-neck because it has no barrier layer against perspiration or deodorant stains.
+The Downside: Due to its lack of sleeves, the muscle shirt does not prevent yellow stains on cotton shirts like the crew neck or V-neck because it has no barrier layer against perspiration or deodorant stains.

 It also lacks the considerable freedom in the neck area provided by the tank top.
-Unlike the tank top or V-neck, the muscle shirt can show an unappealing wedge of white with an open collared shirt.
+Unlike the tank top or V-neck, the muscle shirt can show an unappealing wedge of white with an open-collared shirt.

 But, it comes without the tank top or V-neck show-through lines.